 Colorado author Joyce B. Lohse combines journalism and genealogy skills with a passion for American Western History to locate, preserve and share stories about people, places and events from the past.
 Since 1974, she has explored and researched the history of Colorado and the West.
 Lohse is often found in libraries, museums, cemeteries, archives, and historical sites.
-Most recently, she has been seen in Western Colorado looking under rocks for new stories.
+Lately, she has been seen in Western Colorado looking under rocks for new stories.

 Joyce Lohse’s all-ages books rely on public records and rare materials to share new perspectives about her subjects, such as Silver Queen Baby Doe Tabor, Railroad Builder General William Palmer, Adventurer Unsinkable Margaret “Molly” Brown, Doctor Justina Ford, Educator Emily Griffith, Miner and Developer Spencer Penrose, Colorado’s First Governor and First Lady: John and Eliza Routt, and others.
 Through quotations during their lifetime, subject’s voices often reveal their story to the reader.

 ~ ~ ~ ~ ~ ~ ~ ~